How to Sell Your Car When You Still Have a Car Loan

 2. Decide how to pay off your car loan

-There's a few ways that you can pay out your car loan:
+There are a few ways that you can pay out your car loan:

 Option A: Sell your car